divarvel/blog/posts/2024-03-04-keyboardic-apocalypse.md

 The iris is wonderful keyboard.
 It is just the right size for me, especially the thumb keys.
 The rotary encoder for volume control is pure joy.
 Finally, it can be directly configured over USB via a web app.
 I love it.

 Finally the ferris sweep is an uncompromising keyboard.
 I think fully adopting it allows to be the most efficient, but I did not want to give up on all my muscle memory, so I'm not using it to its full extent.
 That being said, it's a great travel keyboard and I'm happy to use it when I'm not at home.
 I cannot directly configure it over USB, but I use qmk configurator to generate config files, compile them and then copy the firmware over USB mass storage.
-It's a bit more convenient than what I had to do with the ergodox.
+It's a bit more convenient than what I had to do with the ergodox, where I needed to press a reset switch with a paperclip and then run a flashing utility.

+You can stop reading here if you're not interested in bépo layout minutia.

 ## Bépo adaptation